ReaperOAK/KCAdashboard/public/api/endpoints/notifications/docs.md

   Manages notification templates for consistent messaging.

 - **update-preferences.php**
   Updates a user's notification preferences.
+User ID and preferences data are sanitized and validated.

 ---